yuanshunning/pickit-docs/docs/robot-integrations/the_pickit_ros_interface.rst

    ``/pickit/external_cmds`` topic.
 Make sure to wait a couple of seconds (~10s) before moving to the next pose.
-Alternatively you can listen to the ``/pickit/status_calib`` topic to get notified when Pick-it has processed the new calibration pose.
+Alternatively you can listen to the ``/pickit/status_calib`` topic to get notified when Pickit has processed the new calibration pose.
 #.
 Publish the string command ``e_do_calculate_calibration`` on the
    ``/pickit/external_cmds`` topic.
 #.
 Save the calibration in the setup file (through web interface or